 Time to go back to school!
-Many kids are energized by the possibilities of going back to school, but others may be anxious about the unknown.
-A new teacher, a new school or going to school for the first time can shake even the most resilient child.
+Many kids are energized by the possibility of going back to school, but others may be anxious about the unknown.
+A new teacher, a new school, or going to school for the first time can shake even the most resilient child.

 There are steps you can take to make going back to school easier.
 The school-based team at Jefferson Center offered these tips to ease the transition.

 - Say it’s Ok.
 Children with anxiety can experience nightmares or a change in sleeping habits.
 Some may become crabby or sad, asking many questions about school.
 Listen to your children; validate their feelings and reassure them that it’s ok to feel this way!
 Let them know that many other classmates of theirs are experiencing the same feelings.

 - Break the Ice.
 With new students, teachers, and groups of friends that consistently change, kids may find themselves in a classroom where they don’t know anyone or they don’t have any friends.
 Try to find a class list or ask other parents which teacher their child has and arrange a time for the kids to play together.
 Have older kids?
 Use the terms “meet up” or “hang out.”